 Despite the recurring occurrence of new addictive behaviors with distinct diagnostic criteria and prevalence figures (Baggio et al. 2018), few theoretically sound models exist and there is no consensus regarding which ones are useful (Billieux et al. 2015; Karhulahti et al. 2023b).
 Kardefelt-Winther (2014a; 2014b; 2017) and Snodgrass et al. (2014) have been at the forefront to suggest gaming-related problems to serve as coping strategies—also known as the self-medication hypothesis in substance use psychiatry (Khantzian, 1997).
-This idea of compensatory use bears resemblance to Taipale’s (2017) efforts to rephrase “addictive” behaviors: Taipale suggests that what is wanted from an addictive “object” is modification of one’s potentialities, and therefore addictive behavior is a form of assisted self-regulation.
+This idea of compensatory use bears resemblance to Taipale’s (2017) efforts to rephrase “addictive” behaviors: what is wanted from an addictive “object” is a modification of one’s potentialities, and therefore addictive behavior is a form of assisted self-regulation.